 Do the vaccines work?

 Yes.
 The Pfizer trial was shown to produce an antibody response in 95% of recipients beginning one week after the second dose.
 The Moderna trial proved to be 95.2% effective.
 The Johnson & Johnson vaccine was 85% effective in preventing severe disease.
 The responses were the same across age, gender, race, and ethnicities.
 The Moderna vaccine produced antibodies that were present in the blood for up to three months, but immunity may last longer.

 Who should get vaccinated?

-At this time, the recommendation is for everyone 16 years and older to be vaccinated as soon as large quantities of vaccines are available.
-The Pfizer vaccine can be given to those 16 years and older.
+At this time, the recommendation is for everyone 12 years and older to be vaccinated.
+The Pfizer vaccine can be given to those 12 years and older.
 The Moderna vaccine, as well as Johnson & Johnson’s vaccine, can be given to those 18 years and older.

 Even if you have had COVID-19, it is advised that you also get vaccinated.
 There is not enough information to say if or for how long someone is protected by natural immunity.